Listed in: Anthropology and Sociology, as SOCI-45

 The Latino population currently consists of approximately 24,000,000 people in the United States; by the year 2050 the Census Bureau estimates that the Latino population will make up 22 percent of the total population.
 This diverse group traces its origin to a variety of countries and its experiences in the United States are quite varied.
 In this course we will examine the experiences of the various Latino communities in the United States.
 The course is designed to examine the socioeconomic experiences of the various Latino groups (Mexicans, Puerto Ricans, Cubans, and Dominicans, among others).
 Our examination will require that we pay close attention to issues of race, class, and gender, as well as the complexities of pan-ethnic identity, group politics, and immigration.

 Limited to 25 students.
-Fall semester.
-Professor Basler.
+Spring semester.
+Professor Flores Carmona.

 If Overenrolled: Majors and seniors first priority